 Read more about “Stray”.

-What makes “DONATA” so remarkable is the fact that you have to interact with the game in unusual ways to understand it in its entirety.
-Simple playing isn’t enough.
+What makes “DONATA” so remarkable is the fact that you have to interact with the game in unusual ways to understand it entirely.
+Just playing it is not enough.

 Read more about “DONATA”.

 It all starts off as some weird, silly fun, but to find the path out of your illusions is the last difficult thing on your “To do list”.

 At the time of its release, “August 25th 2017” featured five non-player characters to speak with.
 But each five days, one of them got erased out of the game and thereby ‘died’.
 This game is an interesting piece, that made its audience think about mortality in video games and hopefully in general, too.